Now accepting applications for the 2024 Impact Fellowship!

 Jewish students entering their sophomore or junior year of high school, residing in Miami Dade County, and attending a public or private school, are invited to apply (students enrolled in Jewish day school are not eligible).

-Thanks to the generosity of the Samis foundation, the Pacific Northwest Impact Fellowship was established to provide Jewish students in the area that will be in their sophomore or junior year of high school at the time of travel, with the extraordinary opportunity to connect to the Jewish people and the land of Israel.
+Thanks to the generosity of the Samis foundation, the Greater Washington Impact Fellowship was established to provide Jewish students in the area that will be in their sophomore or junior year of high school at the time of travel, with the extraordinary opportunity to connect to the Jewish people and the land of Israel.

 Brynn Tully at [email protected]